Flying with kids: 25 tips from us (and a flight attendant!)

 This is especially important if, for some reason, you couldn’t let your baby sleep when they usually do.
 Don’t worry about creating "bad" sleep associations, just do ANYTHING to get them to sleep.
 Babies under 1 year old really can’t cope with becoming overtired and unfortunately, because they are in such an overstimulating environment, things will only be made worse if they don’t get some sleep.

-7. For takeoff and landing give a bottle
+7. For takeoff and landing, breastfeed or give a bottle

 8. Double nappy your baby